IBM-Blockchain/generator-fabric/README.md

 Alternatively, you can run the generator non-interactively, by specifying additional command line options:

     yo fabric:chaincode -- --language javascript --name my-smart-contract --version 0.0.1 --description "My Smart Contract" --author "Simon Stone" --license Apache-2.0

+If you are running the contract generator non-interactively, you will also need to specify the `contractType` (either `default` or `private`) and the `asset` command line options, in addition to the above options.
+Please note that if you decide on generating a contract which makes use of private data, you will also need to specify the `mspId` as a command line option.
+For example:

+    yo fabric:contract -- --contractType private --mspId Org1MSP --language javascript --name my-smart-contract --version 0.0.1 --description "My Smart Contract" --author "Simon Stone" --license Apache-2.0 --asset "MyPrivateAsset"